 Look around at your clutter and let IT tell YOU what you need.
-We just hung a wall mounted vertical coat rack in what some might think is the oddest place.
+We just hung a wall-mounted vertical coat rack in what some might think is the oddest place.
 It’s the small strip of wall between our kitchen and our hallway to the bedrooms.
-But the truth of it is, it’s the spot in our home where my huge purse, and our sweaters and jackets kept piling up.
+But the truth of it is, it’s the spot in our home where my huge purse and our sweaters and jackets kept piling up.

 Actually, the pile kept landing itself draped over the nearest chair to this area.
-Thus, a scant, vacant strip of wall located right nearby seemed like the most opportune place to wall mount a vertical coat tree.
+Thus, a scant, vacant strip of the wall located right nearby seemed like the most opportune place to wall mount a vertical coat tree.

 All I could keep thinking way, “if only I had some hooks right here —>

-How to make a wall mounted vertical coat rack with hooks
+How to make a wall-mounted vertical coat rack with hooks

 This vertical wall rack with 3 hooks is not hard to make.
 You can squeeze into even the tiniest area of your wall to make use of your vertical space and get more of your stuff off any horizontal surface.